College of Arts & Letters

 Dr. Theresa Larkin has been a professor of theatre at Cal State LA since 1989.
 Currently she is a tenured full professor in the Department of Music, Theatre, and Dance.
 Her areas of expertise span a wide spectrum including performance training, arts management, social sciences, cultural studies, media philosophy, and communications.

 Academic degrees include the following: BA in Drama and Dance from Loyola Marymount University (1977); MFA in Drama (Specialization: Shakespearean Performance) from U C Irvine (1983); MA and Ph.D. in Cultural Studies (MA Specialization: Documentary; Ph.D.
 Specialization: Grassroots Artivism) from Claremont Graduate University (2009 and 2011); Ph.D. dissertation title: The Vismistic Triadic.
-Currently, Theresa is completing a second Ph.D. at European Graduate School in Saas Fee, Switzerland in Communications and Media Philosophy, with an expected completion date in late 2012; Ph.D. dissertation title: Cancer and the Healing Arts.
+Currently, Theresa is completing a second Ph.D. at European Graduate School in Saas Fee, Switzerland in Communications and Media Philosophy, with an expected completion date in early 2014; Ph.D. dissertation title: Cancer and the Healing Arts.

 Dr. Larkin is an expert in the arena of classical acting, most notably, Shakespearean performance, stage directing, producing (theatre, video, film), arts administration (non-profit consulting, management, strategic planning, grants, event planning), voice for the stage (production, IPA, diction, accents and dialects), movement (choreography: modern, period, and folk), cultural studies (cultural documentary, alternative cultural environments,) political theatre, grassroots activism, and artivism.
+Currently, she is developing online courses in theatre arts for the College of Arts and Letters.

 Ms. Larkin has received numerous theatre awards for producing and acting, and is responsible for coordinating and conducting hundreds of productions, workshops, staged readings, conferences, symposia, talk backs, and master classes (producing, directing, acting, choreographing, and writing).